December, 4th 2009

 ‘Hello, do you have any spare accommodation available?’
 I knew that I was pushing my luck with more motorcyclists massing up behind me.

 She then redirected me to a brand new site where she was certain they would accommodate me.
 She even drew a vague map for me to follow.
-With there being so few roads out here, it was virtually impossible for me to get lost, the directions seemed so straight forward; even somebody like me should not have any difficulty in finding it.
+With there being so few roads out here, it was virtually impossible for me to get lost, the directions seemed so straight forward.

 I followed the vague map and the instructions.
 My journey was slowed down somewhat by the increasingly narrow twists in the road that wound away in front of me.
 I just compromised with the oncoming motorcyclists as they screamed past me.
 Still, it didn’t spoil the tranquillity of the place.